Section One: Application Questions

 A. Once you are a Chicago Scholar, we team together so you can achieve your vision of success.
 As a high school senior participating in the Chicago Scholars program, you’ll be expected to complete the following:

-Scholars also participate in other required events geared towards their college success, such as the Scholar College Fair, the Onsite Admissions Forum, the College Choice Celebration, and the All Scholar Retreat.
+Scholars also participate in other required events geared towards their college success, such as the Scholars College Fair, Onsite Admissions Forum, College Choice Celebration, and All Scholar Retreat.

 Q. Does the Chicago Scholars program end once I graduate from high school?

 A. Chicago Scholars creates a 7-year relationship with students that extends beyond just the last year of high school.
-Once you select and enroll with your college, Chicago Scholars will continue to support you through your undergraduate experience.
-Scholars receive a Senior Associate who works to connect them with supports on campus, assist them in understanding financial aid, and checks in to ensure that Scholars are adjusting to the academic and social atmosphere on their campus.
+Once you select and enroll in your college, Chicago Scholars will continue to support you through your undergraduate experience.
+Scholars receive a College Success Team staff member who works to connect them with supports on campus, assist them in understanding financial aid, and checks in to ensure that Scholars are adjusting to the academic and social atmosphere on their campus.
 Our support also ensures that students are taking advantage of internship and job opportunities to gain experience in their desired career field.
 Once a Scholar graduates from college, Chicago Scholars continues to support them two years into their career with interview training, resume writing workshops, job shadowing opportunities, and career mentors.

 Q. Isn’t Chicago Scholars a scholarship program?
 Will I receive a scholarship if I am chosen as a Chicago Scholar?